 Environmentally-based courses offered by UC San Diego departments fall into two categories: applicable and petitionable.
 Applicable courses are those that have been approved as always applying to the ENVR minor.
 Petitionable courses are either new, and therefore not yet approved as applicable, or are “topics” courses that focus on environmental matters only in particular quarters.
 Petitionable courses may be approved by petition to the minor during the quarters in which they appear in the ENVR quarterly lists.

-Each quarter, when the upcoming quarter’s Schedule of Classes is published, the Environmental Studies quarterly list is available in 2113 HSS and at the website.
-It is an important, comprehensive source of information about ENVR course offerings as well as those from departments throughout the campus.
+Each quarter, when the upcoming quarter’s Schedule of Classes is published, the Environmental Studies quarterly list is available in H&SS 2126 and on the website.
+The quarterly list is an important, comprehensive source of information about ENVR course offerings as well as those from departments throughout the campus.
 It identifies applicable as well as petitionable courses for a given quarter.
 For reference, the office and the website maintain archives of quarterly lists.

 The minor is structured as follows:

 - Environmental Studies 30, usually offered in the fall quarter.

 - Environmental Studies 130, usually offered in the winter quarter (need not be taken consecutively).

 - Five additional courses, at least four in the upper division, from the following two groups.
 At least one course must be taken from Group A and one from Group B.

 BILD 3.
 Organismic and Evolutionary Biology